 What is the Point of Diminishing Returns?

-The point of diminishing returns refers to the optimal level of capacity, where beyond the said point, every additional unit of production factor results in a smaller improvement in output.
+The point of diminishing returns refers to a point after the optimal level of capacity is reached, where every added unit of production results in a smaller increase in output.
 It is a concept used in the field of microeconomics.